AndyFul/Run-By-Smartscreen/README.md

 Navigate to RunBySmartScreen(x64).exe in C:\Windows folder, and run this file with Administrative Rights.
 The message:
 "Do you want to have 'Run By SmartScreen' option in Explorer context menu?" will be shown.
 Choose NO button to disable it.
+After that,	 the executable can be deleted.

 For 32Bit OS

 Do as in the case of 64Bit, but choose RunBySmartScreen(x86).exe

-After that the executable can be deleted.

 REMARKS